sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_delete_process.md

 Pull Request will open automatically.
 If error occurs, it will be sent to `#cloud-notifications` channel.

-## II.
-Destroy the managed instance infrastructure
+## For non-trial Managed Instances: Destroy the managed instance infrastructure

 > For production and internal trial Managed Instances.